 Jiu-Jitsu is known to be the hardest system in which you can earn rank.
-This is due both to the long time periods of training between ranks and the need to actually demonstrate your skill through actual application of your techniques.
-As with any endeavor that has some sort of hierarchy, everyone always want to know how to get to the top of the hierarchy as quickly as possible.
+This is due both to the long time periods of training between ranks and the need to actually demonstrate your skill through the actual application of your techniques.
+As with any endeavor that has some sort of hierarchy, everyone always wants to know how to get to the top of the hierarchy as quickly as possible.
 In Jiu-Jitsu, this leads newer students to ask a plethora of questions.
 Among the most common questions is, “How often should I train?”

 When a student asks me about training frequency I always have to take a moment to answer.
 My immediate response would be to say, “Train as often as possible.”
 However, after almost 30 years of training and watching people train several arts, I know this is not the right answer.
 Don’t get me wrong.
 If you’re a school kid that would be running the streets and getting into trouble, you should be on the mats at every opportunity.
-Not only will this keep you out of trouble, it will give you the skills to live your life in a healthy and positive way after school.
+Not only will this keep you out of trouble, but it will also give you the skills to live your life in a healthy and positive way after school.
 But not every student is a school kid.
 In fact, many are just the “Average Joe.”
-They are middle aged, have jobs, wives, kids and other life commitments.
+They are middle-aged, have jobs, wives, kids, and other life commitments.
 So I’m not sure that telling a person like this to train every single day is doing them a favor!

 Those who know me might be seeing that statement as a bit hypocritical right now.
-I basically lived on the mats from the age of 16 to present .
+I basically lived on the mats from the age of 16 to present.
 Even today, I’m on the mats more days than I’m not (even at home).
 Ask my wife, she’ll tell you!
 The difference is, however, I started training martial arts when I was 6 years old.
 So asking me not to be on the mats is like asking me not to walk or speak.
 It’s so much a part of who I am, a part of my culture and my being that I would lose my identity without it.
 But this isn’t true of most students.
 For most students, it’s a passionate hobby.
 You will never hear me say that jiu-jitsu or martial arts is a “hobby” of mine.
 But I also understand that, for most, it is just that.

 Master Pedro Sauer tells his students often, “Just keep training and you will eventually be a black belt.”
 Since the black belt, for most students, is their ultimate goal, my job is to make sure they just keep training.
 I understand that when a student says they want to earn black belt, what they really mean is they want to train for a very long time.
 So it’s important to balance jiu-jitsu into their lives, not overwhelm their lives with it; and certainly not jam it down their throats.
 So when a person asks, “how much should I train,” I have to step back and translate what they’re actually saying.